In this Special Feature, we inspect the growing links between the lung microbiome and chronic obstructive pulmonary disease (COPD).

 Until fairly recently, scientists believed that the lungs were sterile — in other words, microbe-free.
 This assumption was based on studies using standard culture techniques.
 These methods do not provide a full picture, though.

-One of the earliest studies to characterize the lung microbiome in health and disease appeared in PLOS ONE in 2010.
-The study compared bacterial populations in the lungs of three groups of adults: people with COPD, individuals with asthma, and healthy people.
+One of the earliest studies to characterize the lung microbiome in health and disease appeared in

 The team took samples from three locations in each participant: the nasal cavity, the oropharynx — the middle part of the throat behind the mouth, and the lower airways.